zio/zio-http/docs/website/docs/v1.x/dsl/middleware.md

 * Response logging
 * Timeout and retry

-For both our example endpoints, our core business logic gets buried under boilerplate like this
+For both of our example endpoints, our core business logic gets buried under boilerplate like this

 ```scala
             (for {